 \subsection{A Multi Robot Motion Planning Platform}

 We developed a program called \disco{} written in Python that provides visualization and verification for multi-robot motion planning in 2D.
 The program uses Python bindings of \cgal{} arrangements, \cgal{} Minkowski sums, and other components of \cgal{} needed for the implementation of fundamental motion-planning algorithms and enables the dynamic loading of motion-planning algorithms in the form of Python scripts during run time.
 It allows users to easily swap and compare between different motion-planning algorithms, and even modify an existing implementation of an algorithm while the program is running.
 (There is no need to recompile the code or restart the program.)
-The precompiled library for the \cgal{} bindings used by the program can be supplied with it, such that even the installation of \cgal{}, boost, or a C++ compiler is not required in order to use the program.
 We were invited to give a crash course in multi-robot motion planning in a summer school geared primarily toward engineering doctoral students,\footnote{\url{http://disc.tudelft.nl/education/summer-school/disc-summer-school-2021/}} where the organizers particularly asked for hands-on algorithm implementation and experimentation session.
 After two hours of lecture including fifteen minutes of presentation of \disco, students installed it and were able to interact with it.
 Testimonies of students and organizers affirmed that the system was friendly and easy-to-use, and fruitful in assisting the students to absorb the algorithmic ideas.
 The students only needed to access and write Python code, while still employing heavy-duty \cgal{} procedures in the background.

-In this year's Algorithmic Robotics course, the experimental assignments are based on \disco{}.
-This is the first time that the introduction of the software into the assignment passed completely smoothly, without compromising the required level of algorithmic sophistication.
-The system allows the students to focus on algorithmic issues using Python, a programming language they are all familiar with, freeing them from many of the past points of hardship raised by working directly with \cgal{}, and in particular with the advanced generic-programming mechanisms that \cgal{} uses.
+In last year's Algorithmic Robotics course, the experimental assignments are based on \disco{}.
+This was the first time that the introduction of the software into the assignment passed completely smoothly, without compromising the required level of algorithmic sophistication.
+The system allowed the students to focus on algorithmic issues using Python, a programming language they are all familiar with, freeing them from many of the past points of hardship raised by working directly with \cgal{}, and in particular with the advanced generic-programming mechanisms that \cgal{} uses.